The Hillside Boulders

 Start sat at the large undercut hold.
 Pull up using this before moving left up the blunt arete to eventually reach the finishing holds on Nose Direct.

 Start on the large undercut and climb the wall above via some rather poor slopers.

 The righthand side of the face using the large flake.

 A short way further down the hillside is a small boulder with a triangular lower face, containing a collection of awesome V4’s.

 1) Jon’s Traverse *** V4

 An excellent problem.
-Start on the righthand side of the boulder, at the arete, and traverse left (feet just above the floor) to finish on the slab.
+Start at the arête on the right side of the boulder.
+Traverse left with feet just above the floor to eventually finish on the slab around the corner.

-Start on two good crimps left of the arete.
-Move right to a good sidepull on the arete and climb straight up from this via the rounded arete and pebbles.
-Stay true to the arete higher up for maximum satisfaction.
+Start on good crimps either side of the arête.
+Climb up from these via the rounded arête and pebbles.
+Stay true to the arête to finish.